Integrable measure equivalence rigidity of right-angled Artin groups via quasi-isometry: Blow-up buildings and a quasi-isometry criterion

 \subsection{Blow-up buildings}

-\begin{de}[Branched lines and flats] A metric simplicial graph $\beta$ is a \emph{branched line} if there exists $C>0$ such that $\beta$ is obtained from $\mathbb{R}$ (equipped with its simplicial structure given by subdividing at integer points) by gluing, at every integer $n\in\mathbb{Z}$, at most $C$ edges of length $1$, denoted $e_{n,1},\dots,e_{n,k}$, gluing the origin of each $e_{n,i}$ at $n$.
+\begin{de}[Branched lines and flats] A metric simplicial graph $\beta$ is a \emph{branched line} (see Figure~\ref{fig:branched} left) if there exists $C>0$ such that $\beta$ is obtained from $\mathbb{R}$ (equipped with its simplicial structure given by subdividing at integer points) by gluing, at every integer $n\in\mathbb{Z}$, at most $C$ edges and at least one edge of length $1$, denoted $e_{n,1},\dots,e_{n,k}$, gluing the origin of each $e_{n,i}$ at $n$.

 Valence one vertices of $\beta$ are called the \emph{tips} of $\beta$, and their set is denoted by $t(\beta)$.
 The copy of $\mathbb{R}$ is called the \emph{core} of $\beta$.

 A \emph{branched flat} $F$ is a product of finitely many branched lines $\beta_1,\dots,\beta_k$.
 A \emph{tip} of $F$ is a tuple $(t_1,\dots,t_k)$, where each $t_i$ is a tip of $\beta_i$; we denote their set by $t(F)$.
 The core of $F$ is the product of the cores of the $\beta_i$. \end{de}